thomas-lamiaux/generating_recursors/README.md

   - [X] nesting (provided plugins)
   - [~] relevance
   - [ ] universe constrains
-- `generate_rec_term.v` generates the type of the recursor of a mutual inductive type given a fully named mdecl.
+- `recursor_term.v` generates the type of the recursor of a mutual inductive type given a fully named mdecl.
 It handles:
   - [X] basics + functions types in args
   - [X] parameters
   - [X] indices